Statistical presentation

 Reference period

-The reference time is the calendar year in which the service (the contact and expenditure) took place.
+The reference time is the year in which the service has been settled.

 Frequency of dissemination